Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Maybe they’ll fix some of the other stuff while they’re at it," he suggested.

-"They tend to do that, yeah…" She leaned into him.
-"But it wouldn’t be bad news if they thought it was totally safe…"
+"They tend to do that, yeah..."
+She leaned into him.
+"But it wouldn’t be bad news if they thought it was totally safe..."

 "Well... let’s face it. *Totally safe* has never been in my job description."

 "Heh.
 No. No, I guess it hasn’t."
 She gave Diego a reassuring hair-stroke, then a similar one for Adam.
 It was getting downright long, now.
 By uniform reg standards, anyway, even for a helmet ‘hawk.
 Maybe it was kinda dumb he was still keeping it like that, seeing as even if things worked out *perfectly* from here they’d never let him put on the Mass again, but...

 He’d fuckin’ earned it.
 That haircut was part of him now, a symbol he’d earned.
 Alongside the SOR black beret, the green feet, and all the rest of it.
-He’d *done* all that, and earned…well.
+He’d *done* all that, and earned... well.
 There was recognition coming, nobody was pretending otherwise.
 No injury could take any of that away from him.

 And it wasn’t going to take him away from his sons, either.
 Living and getting better for them was his mission now.